 <oXygen/> offers groups of actions for working on single XML elements.
-They are available from the Document menu and the context menu of the main editor panel.
-On Windows the context menu can be displayed with the mouse on a right click or with the keyboard by pressing the special context menu key available on Windows keyboards.
+They are available from the On Windows the context menu can be displayed with the mouse on a right click or with the keyboard by pressing the special context menu key available on Windows keyboards.